All Products

 Configure patch packaging

-In the mPaaS plugin for Android Studio, go to the Basic Tools > Hotfix > Generate Patch (instant run) page.
+In the mPaaS plugin for Android Studio, go to Basic Tools > Hotfix > Generate Patch (instant run).

-If you modify or add an xml layout file under res/layout, you must apply a Java patch to the Java code layer.
-To do this, add the modification annotation, retrieve the corresponding resource ID, and then load the resource.
+If you modify or add an xml layout file under res/layout, you must also apply a Java patch at the code layer: add the modification annotation, retrieve the corresponding resource ID, and load the resource.

 ./gradlew clean mpGeneratePatch